Macon Downtown Airport

 Macon Downtown Airport (IATA: MAC, ICAO: KMAC, FAA LID: MAC) is a city-owned public-use airport located three nautical miles (3.5 mi, 5.6 km) southeast of the central business district of Macon, in Bibb County, Georgia, United States.
-It is also known as Herbert Smart Downtown Airport.
+It was formerly named Herbert Smart Downtown Airport.
 The airport is included in the FAA's National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.
 It has no scheduled commercial airline service.

 History

 Macon Downtown Airport has its origins beginning in World War I as "Camp Wheeler".
 As early as 1925, Huff Daland Dusters, the precursor of Delta Air Lines, based its crop dusting operation at Camp Wheeler.
 In 1936 the City of Macon purchased 250 acres of airfield for $107,000 to replace its inadequate "Miller Field" to support Eastern Air Transport's passenger and mail service to Macon.
 Then the Works Project Administration began a $500,000 project that included a hangar, a 24 x 56-ft, administration building, and a concrete apron.
-The new airport was dedicated on November 11, 1937, and named in honor of the current mayor, Herbert Smart.
+The new airport was dedicated on November 11, 1937, and named in honor of the mayor, Herbert Smart.

 With the defense buildup in 1940 the Army reactivated Camp Wheeler, adjacent to Smart Field, in March 1941.
 The 4th Air Depot Group, set up a tent camp at Herbert Smart Airport from September to December 1941 and took part in the "Carolina Maneuvers."
 With Warner Robins Field under construction, its prospective commanding officer, Col. Charles Thomas, set up a headquarters under canvas at the Herbert Smart airport in November 1941.
 On December 6, 1941, the 5th Air Depot Group arrived.
 Due to the United States' entry into the war, the 4th Air Depot Group shipped out on December 20.

 On January 7, 1942, the City of Macon leased the airport's 296 acres to the Army for the duration, the name of the facility being changed to Macon Army Air Base, although the facility was also known as "Smart Field".
 An additional 95 acres was leased from an individual.
 The Army then spent approximately $1 million by adding a hangar, barracks for 120 officers and 2,500 men, and additional paving of the airfield among other improvements.
 In early 1942, a Douglas C-39 (DC-2), a Fairchild C-61, and a PT-18 Stearman were assigned to the airfield.
 In July, these aircraft moved to the newly opened Robins AAF south of the city.